Batyodie/pizza-vue/README.md

 ```

-6. Create a file called `bash Procfile`.
+6. Create a file called `Procfile`.
 He explains to heroku what he needs to start to work correctly

 ```bash
 # Procfile file